-In Arizona, any non-parent — including grandparents, significant others, aunts, uncles or great grandparents — are able to file for custody if they have been standing in loco parentis to a child.
-In loco parentis means a person who has been treated as a parent by the child and who has formed a meaningful parental relationship with the child for a substantial period of time.
+In Arizona, any non-parent — including grandparents, significant others, aunts, uncles or great grandparents — are able to file for custody if they have been standing in loco parentis to a child. in loco parentis means non parent custody or a person who has been treated as a parent by the child and who has formed a meaningful parental relationship with the child for a substantial period of time.

 In addition to acting in loco parentis, the person must show the court:

 - It would be significantly detrimental to the child to remain or be placed in the custody of either of the child’s living legal parents who wish to retain or obtain custody.

 - There has not been a custody order within one year

 - And the child’s biological parents are not married, getting divorced, or if one of the biological parents is deceased.